A stochastic optimization algorithm for revenue maximization in a service system with balking customers: Introduction

 As the algorithm adapts to the distribution of the underlying process, the resulting observations become non-stationary, introducing bias into the gradient estimator.
 Nevertheless, this estimator remains consistent, with its variance uniformly bounded with respect to the price.
 Furthermore, the bias decays at a rate of $\mathcal{O}\big(\eta_{k-1} ({T^*_{k-1}})^{-2}\big)$, where $\eta_k$ denotes the learning rate of the SGD algorithm and $T^*_k$ represents an increasing sampling window size at iteration $k \geq 1$.
 By setting $\eta_k = \eta k^{-\alpha}$, the algorithm achieves a regret bound of $\mathcal{O}\big(\sum_{k=1}^{L} T^*_k k^{-\alpha/2}\big)$, where $L$ is the total number of iterations.

 \item[(3)] To establish convergence to the optimal price \( p^* \), it is necessary at various stages to control the transient behavior of the underlying queueing system.
-During each cycle of the price-adjustment algorithm, the price is held constant — say at value \( p \) — so the system temporarily behaves like an M/G/1 queue with balking customers, where the per-customer joining probability is \( H_\theta(p, v) \) when the observed congestion level is \( v \).
+In each cycle of the price-adjustment algorithm, the price is kept fixed at a value $p$.
+The system then operates as an M/G/1 queue with balking customers, in which the probability that an arriving customer joins is given by $H_\theta(p, v)$, conditional on the observed congestion level $v$.
 Analyzing such queues is notoriously difficult, even in terms of their stationary behavior.
 We succeed in developing sufficiently sharp bounds, {based on a natural coupling idea,} that enable proving the convergence to the revenue maximizing price.
 These enable us to identify explicit bounds on the bias and `variability' of the gradient of the revenue (i.e., the derivative of the revenue with respect to the price, in each step of the algorithm).

 The IPA estimator required the development of a new recursive formulation of the sample-path gradients pertaining to the effective arrival process.
 It is noted that the standard analysis in this area covers processes that are considerably more elementary, typically of random-walk type.
 Providing performance guarantees for the specific form of the resulting gradient estimator required novel coupling arguments.
 As mentioned, the arrival rate is the reciprocal of the mean effective inter-arrival time, which is a non-standard object in the context of IPA analysis.